 Purely resistive circuits generally do not exhibit varying behavior with a change in input frequency, that is, until you get into extremely high frequency circuits.
 However, energy-storage elements like capacitors and inductors introduce varying behavior that is dependent on an input signal’s frequency.
 A common application that takes advantage of this varying behavior is a “filter.”
 Filter circuits generally contain some combination of capacitors and/or inductors.
 We call them filters because these circuits output voltage only for a defined range of input frequencies, usually with a gain of about 1 and attenuated gain outside that range.
 For example: if Kim Thayil up there needs more bass frequencies coming out of his speakers for some gnarly riff, the knob he would be turning would be increasing the gain on a low-pass filter (LPF).
 An LPF allows only lower frequency voltages to the output, attenuating higher frequencies.
 That’s how Kim cranks up the bass without turning all the other frequencies up, and brings in the thunder!

 The frequency where attenuation begins is known as the cutoff frequency.
-For a simple RC circuit, here is Example 11.6 from Digilent’s Real Analog intro to circuit analysis course:
+For a simple RC circuit, here is Example 11.6 from Digilent’s Real Analog intro to circuit analysis course using our Analog Discovery 2:

 The cutoff frequency in Hertz (cycles per second) can be determined by the formula: